INN/docs/projects/largo/umbrella-updating-from-Vagrant-to-VVV-or-Valet.md

 Move the dump SQL file to the root of your WordPress install.

+Upload it using the appropriate method below.

+Once you've uploaded it, check that the domain names in the wp_options table match the chosen local development domain.

 #### VVV

 Use `fab vagrant.reload_db` as described in https://github.com/INN/deploy-tools/blob/master/COMMANDS.md#database-commands